Mashable

 If you're feeling stuck or just don't have 10 or more minutes to figure out today's puzzle, we've got all the NYT Strands hints for today's puzzle you need to progress at your preferred pace.

-The words are related to wetness.
+The words are related to plants.

 Today’s NYT Strands theme plainly explained

-These words describe precipitation.
+These words describe garden crops.

 NYT Strands spangram hint: Is it vertical or horizontal?